61st Engineer Legion Mixed Battalion

 61 BMGL - CTL - Foreign Legion - Construction Company - Larzac - Lieutenant Colonel Bissonnier - Lieutenant Colonel Bastion - 1978

-At Camp Larzac in October 1978, after two years in command of the 61e BMGL, Lieutenant Colonel Bissonnier (left) was replaced by Lieutenant Colonel Bastion.
-Note 61 on his collar patches instead of the grenade, worn by Legion officers.
+Camp Larzac, October 1978.
+After two years in command of the 61e BMGL, Lieutenant Colonel Bissonnier (left) was replaced by Lieutenant Colonel Bastian.
+Note the “61” collar patches rather than the grenade worn by Legion officers.

 61 BMGL - CTL - Foreign Legion - Construction Company - Millau - 1978

-A CTL detachment at Millau, a town situated close to Camp Larzac, on Armistice Day (November 11), 1978.
+Armistice Day (November 11), 1978.
+A CTL detachment at Millau, a town situated close to Camp Larzac.

 61 BMGL - CTL - Foreign Legion - Construction Company - Larzac - Saint Barbara Day - 1979

 The Legion Company marching during the Saint Barbara Day parade at Larzac, 1979.
 Note the typical Larzac buildings in the background.
-Since 2016, this old military camp has been occupied by the 13e DBLE.
+Since 2016, the camp has been home to the 13e DBLE.

 61e BMGL - 61 BMGL - Mixed Battalion - Foreign Legion - Lieutenant Colonel Anzanel - 1980